OfficialBishal/GeomMaskAttack/readme.md

 ### To run the project
 - run 'main.py'
 - Configure 'mode', 'model_path', 'op_path, and 'output_path' as necessary.
-- The model_path must be directed to the model intended to use.
+- The 'model_path' must be directed to the model intended to use.

 ### To test the dataset on model
 - run 'testing.py'